 As I covered in the above referenced article there are a number of digestive tract disorders that follow, ranging of the inability to keep stomach contents contained, reduced ability to move food along the digestive tract, and reduced digestive efficiency.
 The onset of these issues stems from certain lifestyle, disease, and medical factors, but can be accelerated by the use of prescription and over the counter acid reflux medications.

-For the remainder of this article, we will take each of eight supplements and dietary additions and discuss their individual merits.
+For the remainder of this article, we will take each of the five supplements and dietary additions and discuss their individual merits.
 Read to the end so you learn how these supplements work together, how to sequence them and fold them into a broader three phase recovery plan The below diagram organizes each so you can better understand their function, how they are interrelated and how they can help to address the three key factors that are spawning your reflux symptoms (digestion, acidity, and vitamin deficiency).

 Disclosure: This is a free website so I do advertise to cover the costs of website hosting and other services.
 If you find the information on this site useful, please consider making a purchase using the following links as I will earn a small commission at no cost to you.